abw/badger-utils/website/sort.md

 // ]
 ```

-## integerSort(field)
+## integerSort(field) {#integerSort}

-Function to return a function that will sort an array of objects by
+Factory function which returns a function that will sort an array of objects
-comparing the `field` property of each as integers.
+by comparing the `field` property of each as integers.

 ```js
 const people = [